-In addition to the initial consideration, performance commitments for phase 1 totaling \$0.68 million will be due over the seven years following wetland construction completion for ongoing maintenance by EIP.
-Performance payments totaling \$1.063 million per phase for completion and maintenance of phase 2 through 5 will only be incurred if and when the Company exercises its option on those phases and will be due over the seven years following completion of each phase.
-If wetland credits are issued by the proper governmental authorities before the seven-year anniversary, any unpaid amounts are due upon issuance of the wetland credits.
+Performance payments for ongoing maintenance totaling \$0.68 million will be due over the seven years following construction completion of phase 1.
+Performance payments for construction completion and ongoing maintenance totaling \$1.063 million per phase of phase 2 through 5 will only be incurred if and when the Company exercises its option on those phases and will be due over the seven years following exercise of each phase.
+The Company is also required to make annual payments of \$0.025 million per unexercised phase, which is applied towards future performance payments.
+If wetland credits are issued by the proper governmental authorities before the seven-year anniversary of exercise of each phase, any unpaid amounts are due upon issuance of the wetland credits.